Current projects

 Lead researcher: Dr Daniel Poole

-Project mentor: Professor Elizabeth Milne
+Project mentor: Prof Elizabeth Milne

 Speech, language and communication in children with genetic conditions